obhi-d/mrgui/README.md

-# MrGui
+# MrUI

-MrGui is a retained mode GUI system, that renders vertex buffers (only).
+MrUI is a retained mode GUI system, that renders vertex buffers (only).

-## Phiolosophy and design goals
+## Design Principles and Goals

 The obvious thing to state is this project is inspired from imgui, which is a fantastic library.
-This library caters to my specific needs.

-### Retained mode
+### Retained Mode

  - Renders vertex buffers that can be directly uploaded to GPU and kept as is until modified
  - Get notification when rendering needs to be refreshed by IO
- - All notifications are delegate callbacks
+ - MrUI renders non-indexed triangle arrays.
+ - OS independent, MrUI only cares about inputs through IO for interactivity

-### Event system
+### Event System

   - Lightweight event system that fires notification based on IO updates
   - IO can also be queried for changes, if no event callbacks exists